 All the Shares, including the Offer Shares, are of one class, rank pari passu with each other and carry equal voting rights.
 The Offer Shares will give rights to dividends declared by the Company (if any).
-For further description of the rights attached to the Shares, including the Offer Shares (please see Section 10.4 "Shareholder rights" of this Prospectus).
+For further description of the rights attached to the Shares, including the Offer Shares (please see Section 6 "Right to dividends and Dividend Policy" and Section 10.5 "Shareholder rights" of this Prospectus).